Link Your Mailbox to Apollo

 To resolve the issue:

-For more information, refer to the Control Gmail Access For Your Organization's Users article in the Google Knowledge Base.
+For more information, check out Control Gmail Access For Your Organization's Users on Google Support.

 Check your domain settings